Srivalli-Kolla/Srivalli-Kolla/README.md

 ## Research & Professional Profile

-My expertise is centered on **Bioinformatics** and **Computational Genomics**, demonstrated through rigorous academic research in single-cell biology and industry experience in clinical oncology.
+My expertise is centered on **Bioinformatics** and **Computational Genomics**, demonstrated through rigorous academic research in single-cell cardiac biology and industry experience in clinical oncology.
 My work aims to translate high-dimensional data into clinical and biological insights.

-### Current Focus: Computational Cardiac Biology (PhD)
+### Current Focus: Computational Cardiac Transcriptomics (PhD)

-* **Scientific Mandate:** I am dedicated to **decode the molecular and cellular drivers of genetic cardiomyopathies** at **single-cell and spatial resolution**.
+* **Scientific Mandate:** I am dedicated to **decoding the molecular and cellular drivers of genetic cardiomyopathies** at **single-cell and spatial resolution**.
 This involves leveraging and integrating **scRNA-seq, snRNA-seq, and Spatial Transcriptomics** data to comprehensively map cellular heterogeneity and gene expression dynamics in disease models.
 * **Methodological Rigor:** I design and deploy end-to-end **robust, scalable bioinformatics pipelines** for the processing, integration, and interpretation of high-dimensional transcriptomic data.
 The analysis is centered on:
     * **Identifying novel cell states** and defining cell-type-specific **Differential Gene Expression (DEG)**.
     * **Mapping cell-cell communication networks** (using **LIANA**) and predicting Gene Regulatory Networks (GRNs).